Humantay Lagoon: A Turquoise Mirror High in the Andes

 From the city of Cusco, the drive to the starting point of the hike takes approximately three hours by car, passing through beautiful Andean landscapes and traditional villages such as Mollepata and Soraypampa, from where the ascent to the lagoon begins.

-The magic and spiritual significance of Laguna Humantay
+The Magic and Spirituality of Humantay

 1. From Cusco to Soraypampa: